Our bursary programme is generous and designed to make it possible for as many girls as possible to access learning at

 A bursary can be life-changing, enabling a student to access all that an independent education can offer.
 Rye St Antony is pleased to be able to offer bursary assistance to eligible families towards the payment of school fees.
 All bursaries are means-tested and are awarded at the discretion of the Governing Body.
 The Head and Bursar are responsible for the management and coordination of the process.
 Due to demand, especially in these unprecedented times, we may not be able to offer as many bursaries as we would usually seek to do.

 A Rye bursary may vary in value, depending on the financial, compassionate, or other pertinent circumstances of applicants.
-Governors are keenly aware that the school is dependent upon fee income and that financial help given to any one pupil comes at a cost to the families of others.
+Governors are keenly aware that the school is dependent upon fee income and that financial help given to any pupil comes at a cost to the families of others.

 Bursary awards are reviewed each year and may be varied upwards or downwards, depending on parental circumstances.
 In advance of each annual review, parents are required to complete and return a statement of financial circumstances.

 Requests for financial support usually fall into two categories:

 - external applicants whose parents are unable to fund school fees